wavebeem/wavebeem.com/src/drafts/imagemagick/index.md

 ## Make a script!

-I'll admit that these commands get a bit tedious to write these commands repeatedly.
-I think these tips are best paired with a script to process images for you.
+Writing these commands repeatedly can get tedious, so I think these tips are best paired with a script to process images for you.
 I usually write a bash script or Node.js script.
 I could write an entire blog post about scripting techniques, but I don't want to right now, so just take this example and do your own research.

 **bash**